suryabulusu/suryabulusu.github.io/README.md

 This ensures consistent code quality without manual intervention.

-## Development Notes

-- Templates use Eleventy’s `collections.posts` to build the posts index (`src/posts/index.njk`).
-- Shared markup lives in `_includes/layouts` and `_includes/partials`.
-- Global metadata (`src/_data/site.js`) is available in every template as `site.*`.
-- Passthrough copy rules live in `eleventy.config.js`; anything under `src/assets`, `src/css`, and `src/js` is copied directly to the output.
-- When creating a new Distill post, drop the converted HTML into `src/posts/<new-slug>/index.html`, add YAML front matter (title/date/description/tags), and Eleventy will pick it up on the next build.

 ## TODO / Next Steps

 - Revisit `/posts/` once there are enough entries to bring back Eleventy pagination.
-- If we add more client-side helpers, consider bundling them for cache-friendly delivery.